apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Ukraine counter-offensive two months in: Can it still succeed?**
+**Gilgo Beach murders investigators identify "Fire Island Jane Doe" as Karen Vergata**

-You can read more about it [here](https://www.bbc.com/news/world-europe-66383377).
+You can read more about it [here](https://www.cbsnews.com/newyork/news/gilgo-beach-murders-investigators-identify-karen-vergata-as-victim/).

 ## Requirements
 - Python 3.8